testingisdocumenting/znai/znai-docs/znai/snippets/python.md

-# Function Content
+# Content

 Note: Function Content support requires running znai in an environemnt with Python 3.8 or later.

-Use `include-python` plugin to extract a function content.
+Use `include-python` plugin to extract functuion, class or global variable content.

 :include-file: python/example.py {title: "example.py"}